-O, how we long for the day when we can gather once again at the Lord's Table and partake of the Sacrament - to eat this bread and drink this cup and proclaim the Lord's death until He comes, as St. Paul says.
 It is a mystery confessed to us by the Word of God; it is a mystery that is to be believed.
 Don't trust your mind to figure this one out.
+There is more than meets the eye.
 Just remember that God has always presented Himself in the way He wanted to present Himself, and God has rescued His people in the way He wanted to rescue His people.
 We don't want to be like the Israelites and question God and grumble about how He is rescuing us.